Permafrost/TundraTN/README.md

 * `$bizdoc` is the Trading Networks document to set the user status on.
 Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.
-* `$status` is the user status string to be set on the given bizdoc.
+* `$status` is an optional user status string to be set on the given document.
+  If not specified, the document's user status will not be changed.
+* `$status.silence?` is an optional boolean which when `true` will cause this service not to change the status on the document.
+Defaults to `false`.

 ---